rdfostrich/article-jws2018-ostrich/content/abstract.md

 OSTRICH performs better for many smaller dataset versions than for few larger dataset versions.
-Furthermore, it enables efficient offsets in query result streams, which is useful for random access in results.
+Furthermore, it enables efficient offsets in query result streams, which facilitates random access in results.
 <!-- Conclusion   -->
-Our storage technique reduces query evaluation time for versioned queries through a preprocessing step during ingestion time, which only in some cases increases storage space when compared to other approaches.
+Our storage technique reduces query evaluation time for versioned queries through a preprocessing step during ingestion, which only in some cases increases storage space when compared to other approaches.
 This allows data owners to store and query multiple versions of their dataset efficiently,
 <!-- Perspectives -->
-which lowers the barrier to historical dataset publication and analysis.
+lowering the barrier to historical dataset publication and analysis.

 <span id="keywords"><span class="title">Keywords:</span> Linked Data, RDF archiving, Semantic Data Versioning, storage, querying</span>
+<span class="comment" data-author="RV">Maybe remove querying then, and add indexing?</span>